DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
     - The data controller is the entity that makes decisions about the data they are collecting.
     - A data controller decides what data to process and directs the data processor to process the data.
     - Generally, the data controllers set policies and are the senior managers in a company.
 A data owner would then decide who will be given access to that data based on prior-determined policies and also maintain the data throughout the life cycle, including classifying that piece or set of data.
+        - 🛰️**GDPR**: A data controller is responsible for defining how different types of data are collected and processed.
+        - Data controllers are also often senior management.
   - 🔴**Data processor**: 📯🅾️an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; **OR** 📯🅾️ Data processor is any system used to process data.
     - a data controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often 🧠third-party entities that process data for an org at the direction of the data controller
     - Third-party organizations that process personal data on behalf of a data controller are known as data processors.
 The organization that they are contracting with would act in the role of the business or mission owners, and others within the third party organization would have the role of data administrators, granting access as needed to the data based on their operational procedures and data classification.
-    - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
+        - 🛰️**GDPR**: Data Process is "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
+        - A data processor performs the actual processing of data, a role delegated to them by the data controller.
+Data processors are employees within the department who use the collected data.
         - GDPR also restricts data tranfers to countries outside EU, with fines for violations
         - many orgs have created dedicated roles to oversee GDPR data laws are followed
   - 🔴**Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data;
       - responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
       - They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.